marvinroger/ESP8266TrueRandom/README.md

 ## Compatibility

 ESP8266TrueRandom currently functions on the ESP8266.
-ESP8266TrueRandom uses TOUT pin.
-Do not connect anything to this pin.
-These restrictions may be removed in future versions of this library.
+ESP8266TrueRandom reads the ESP8266 internal hardware random number generator register by default or alternatively can use the A0/TOUT pin when useRNG is set to false.
+If using A0/TOUT do not connect anything to this pin and leave it floating.

 ## Download